IBM-Automation-SPGI/Event-Automation-PoT/1/index.md

     <details>
     <summary><span style="color:lightblue">MQ-KAFKA CONNECTOR</span></summary>

-    <p>IBM MQ allows applications, systems, services, and files to request and coordinate processing tasks — sending and receiving message data via messaging queues. **IBM Event Automation**'s Kafka integrations makes it possible to capture a continuous stream of events, representing state changes across one or multiple environments, and makes those events persistently available for retrieval.</p>
+    <p>IBM MQ allows applications, systems, services, and files to request and coordinate processing tasks — sending and receiving message data via messaging queues. <b>IBM Event Automation</b>'s Kafka integrations makes it possible to capture a continuous stream of events, representing state changes across one or multiple environments, and makes those events persistently available for retrieval.</p>

     <p>In combination, IBM MQ and Event Automation enable business-critical communications originating over MQ to be captured as events within Kafka topics, which can later be shared across the enterprise for fueling more responsive applications.
 IBM MQ-Kafka connectors support bi-directional connectivity between these two architectures.
 Clients of IBM Event Automation are fully supported for using MQ-Kafka connectors with the Event Streams capability of the platform.
 Support for the MQ-Kafka connector is also available for IBM clients with MQ Advanced entitlements. </p>
     </details>